luckyjohnb/rfpo-application/AZURE_DEPLOYMENT_PHASE1.md

 This guide explains how to deploy the Phase 1 security and error handling improvements to your Azure Container Apps environment.

+## Secrets

+For how secrets are managed locally and in Azure (per-app secret names, storage mounts, rotation, and verification), see SECRETS.md.

 ## What's Being Deployed

 ### Phase 1 Activity 1: Environment Configuration